angeloorru/ukvi-dolphin/README.md

 For this, you can use this command:  `python3 convert_hf_to_gguf.py   --outfile dolphin-llama.gguf   --outtype f16   ./base_model`

-*Note: Step 5 need to be done on the llama.cpp repo.
+*Note: Step 5 needs to be done on the llama.cpp repo.
 Copy the merged_model and base_model into the repo to execute the python scripts correctly.

 #### 6. To test the LoRA adapters you can run the inference_test_training.py script: